mosip/documentation/docs/registration-client-home-page.md

 After the demographic details are entered the registration client validates the entered demographic data as per the Id validation rules defined in the ID Object UI Specification and appropriate error messages are shown in case the validation fails.

-### Capture biometrics of a resident
+3. **Capture biometrics of a resident**
 The capture of biometrics is governed by the country, i.e. capture of each modality (fingerprint, iris or face) can be controlled by the country using the global configuration to turning on or off, capture of a particular biometrics.

-When the operator clicks on the capture button and tries to capture the biometrics of the resident, the device needs to make the capture when the quality of the biometrics is more than the threshold configured by the country.
+When the operator clicks on the **capture** button and tries to capture the biometrics of the resident, the device needs to make the capture when the quality of the biometrics is more than the threshold configured by the country.
 The device will try to capture the biometrics until the quality threshold has crossed or the device capture timeout has crossed which is also configurable.

-Post the timeout has occurred and the captured quality of biometrics is less than the threshold, registration client provide an option to the operator to retry capture of biometrics but for a particular number of times which is also configurable.
+Post the timeout has occurred and the captured quality of biometrics is less than the threshold, registration client provides an option to the operator to re-try capture of biometrics but for a particular number of times which is also configurable.

-If the resident has a biometric exception (resident is missing a finger/iris or quality of finger/iris is very poor) the resident can mark that particular biometrics as exception but the resident has provide an exception photo after providing the biometrics.
+If the resident has a biometric exception (resident is missing a finger/iris or quality of finger/iris is very poor) the resident can mark that particular biometrics as **exception** but the resident has provide an exception photo after providing the biometrics.

 ### Device validation
 The biometric devices connected to the registration machine to perform registration needs to registered devices and hence device validation is a very important process.
 The devices are validated using the master data that is received from the server during sync.
 Once the validation is successful and the device is connected to the registration machine a three way mapping of the center, machine & device is created and synced back to the server.